Cruxnz/crux-business/readme.md

 Put simply, it attempts to offer the fastest fibre broadband currently commercially available to consumers at a much lower price than existing ISPs.

-This repo contains documents describing aspects of Crucial, such as goals and purpose.
+This repo contains documents describing aspects of Crucial.